B2B vs B2C Marketing: What’s the difference? Right off the bat, the one obvious difference between the two categories of marketing is scale.

 B2B focuses on building relationships.

 B2B International says “branding begins with the consistency of presentation that becomes the identity of a company.”
-Being able to correctly portray your position in the market and have your personality shine definitely drive brand awareness and ramp up your lead generation.
+Therefore, Being able to correctly portray your position in the market and have your personality shine definitely drive brand awareness and ramp up your lead generation.

 B2C is about prioritizing your message.

 What makes people click, sign up, or buy?
-Emotions!
+Of course, Emotions!
 If you’re a B2C business, you must use a relatable voice that entices your audience to click on an ad.
 For social, you have to adopt empathy and create impactful posts in your messaging.
-Through your stories, you can humanize your brand and present who you are, what you do, and how you can help people.
+Although, Through your stories, you can humanize your brand and present who you are, what you do, and how you can help people.

 Tactics to reach the audience